 However, we may give advice, and take action, with respect to a Client that may compete or conflict with the advice we may give to, or an investment action we may take on behalf of, other Clients or with the advice our affiliates may give to or take on behalf of Affiliate Clients.
 For example, we may buy or sell positions for one Client while we or our affiliates are undertaking for another Client or Affiliate Client the same or a different, including potentially opposite, strategy or position.
 In addition, to the extent permitted by applicable law, Clients may engage in investment transactions that may result in other Clients or Affiliate Clients being relieved of obligations, or that may cause other Clients or Affiliate Clients to divest certain investments.
 The purchase, holding, and sale of investments by Clients may enhance or reduce the profitability or increase or decrease the value of other Clients' or Affiliate Clients' investments.
 Similarly, our management of Client assets may benefit us or our affiliates.
 For example, and as discussed further herein, Clients may, to the extent permitted by applicable law, invest directly or indirectly in the securities of companies in which PIMCO or an affiliate, for itself or its clients, has an equity, debt, or other interest.
 In addition, because certain Clients are affiliates of PIMCO (including Allianz) or have investors who are affiliates or employees of PIMCO, we will have incentives to resolve conflicts of interest in favor of these Clients over other Clients.
 In addition, PIMCO manages strategies on behalf of its Clients that are similar to the strategies managed by our affiliates on behalf of Affiliate Clients, which gives rise to certain other potential conflicts of interest, as discussed in more detail below.
-We have established a Conflicts Committee and related policies and procedures that seek to identify, manage and/or mitigate such potential conflicts of interest, although they may not be successful in doing so.
+We have established a Conflicts.
+Committee and related policies and procedures that seek to identify, manage and/or mitigate such potential conflicts of interest, although they may not be successful in doing so.

-Overview of Trade Aggregation and Allocation
+Overview of Trade Aggregation Process.

-Process.
 PIMCO typically aggregates Client orders where appropriate in an effort to obtain more favorable execution, to the extent permitted by internal policies and procedures, the Clients' investment management agreements and applicable law.
-PIMCO does not currently aggregate Client orders with Affiliate Clients of Gurtin but may do so in the future consistent with applicable law.

-From time to time, aggregation may not be possible because a security or other instrument is thinly traded or otherwise not able to be aggregated and allocated among all Clients and Affiliate Clients seeking the investment opportunity and Clients and Affiliated Clients may be limited in, or precluded from, participating in an aggregated trade.
+From time to time, aggregation may not be possible because a security or other instrument is thinly traded or otherwise not able to be aggregated and allocated among all Clients and Affiliate Clients seeking the investment opportunity and therefore Clients and Affiliated Clients may be limited in, or precluded from, participating in an aggregated trade.
 Also, an issuer in which Clients or Affiliated Clients wish to invest may have threshold limitations on aggregate ownership interests arising from legal or regulatory requirements or company ownership restrictions (e.g., poison pills or other restrictions in organizational documents), which may have the effect of limiting the potential size of the investment opportunity and thus the ability of Clients to participate in the opportunity.

-The overriding objective of our trade allocation policy is to achieve fair and equitable treatment of Accounts over time.
-We have also adopted procedures that seek to ensure that trade allocations are timely, that no set of trade allocations is accomplished to unfairly advantage one client over another and that over time our Clients are treated equitably, subject to any contractual or other considerations, including the considerations discussed in more detail under "Trade Allocation" below, as may be applicable in the particular circumstance.
 Fixed Income.
-Subject to our policies and procedures, we will, in appropriate circumstances, aggregate fixed income trades for a Client with trades in the same security for other Clients.
-We determine whether aggregation of such transactions is appropriate and allocate the securities among participating Accounts with the general purpose of maintaining consistent concentrations across similar Accounts in order to achieve, as nearly as possible, portfolio characteristic parity among such Accounts, subject to the considerations discussion under "Trade Allocation" below.
+Subject to our policies and procedures, PIMCO will, in appropriate circumstances, aggregate fixed income trades for a Client with trades in the same security for other Clients.
+We determine whether aggregation of such transactions is appropriate and with the general purpose of maintaining consistent concentrations across similar Accounts in order to achieve, as nearly as possible, portfolio characteristic parity among such Accounts, subject to the considerations discussion under "Overview of Trade Allocation Process" below.
 Accounts furthest from achieving a portfolio characteristic parity typically receive priority in allocations.